F5Networks/f5-bigip-runtime-init/scripts/README_template.md

 - FAST: https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/userguide/troubleshooting.html
 - TS: https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/userguide/troubleshooting.html
 - CFE: https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/troubleshooting.html

+### Extension metadata file
+F5 BIGIP Runtime Init uses the "extension metadata" file (JSON document) to identify package delivery url for each F5 Automation Toolchain extension.
+Each Runtime Init build includes extension metadata file and it is stored under the following directory: src/lib/bigip/toolchain/toolchain_metadata.json

+The latest "extension metadata" file is published on F5 CDN under the following location: https://cdn.f5.com/product/cloudsolutions/f5-extension-metadata/latest/metadata.json
+As a part of the installation workflow, by default, Runtime Init would fetch the latest available version of the extension metadata and will replace the built-in file; however providing "--skip-toolchain-metadata-sync" flag to the Runtime Init installation allows to skip extension metadata sync, and then Runtime Init would utilize the built-in extension metadata file.

+In a situation, when custom extension_metadata file needs to be used, Runtime Init installation allows to override delivery url for the "extension metadata" file using "--toolchain-metadata-file-url" parameter.
+See the [Installer](#installer) section for more details.

 ### Logging
 The default log location is /var/log/cloud/bigIpRuntimeInit.log.
 This location can be customized (see below).